-Many cultures use lunar cycles rather than the Zodiac as a calendar.
+Many cultures use lunar cycles, a 13-month moon calendar, rather than the 12 month Zodiac calendar.
 Should we consider a calendar based on our closest celestial satellite rather than the stars?

-The moon is our closest celestial partner, it makes you wonder why our calendar is based on star constellations?
-We’ll investigate this question after we inspect the cycles of our most interesting lunar partner.
+The Moon is our closest celestial partner.
+It makes you wonder why our Calendar uses star constellations of the Zodiac?
+We’ll investigate this question later.
+First, let’s look at the different phases of our lunar partner.

 There is anecdotal evidence that crime rates rise when there is a full moon.
-This is where we get the term lunacy.
-The term “lunatic” derives from the Latin word lunaticus, which originally referred to epilepsy and madness.
-They believed that the moon caused these mental disorders.
-See also Old French lunatique, from late Latin lunaticus, and Latin luna “moon”.
-The belief that changes in the lunar cycles cause intermittent insanity.
+It’s where we get the term lunacy.
+See also Old French lunatique, from late Latin lunaticus, and Latin luna “moon.”
+The term “lunatic” derives from lunaticus, which initially referred to epilepsy and madness.
+They believed that our lunar satellite could cause these and other mental disorders, including “intermittent insanity.”

 Do you relate to one cycle more than the other?
 Do you notice your mood change with these cycles?
 It draws many people to a specific lunar phase.
-Indigenous cultures the bright full cycle for hunting and fishing.
-It also signaled important times for planting and harvesting.
-Is the 13 month moon calendar a part of our DNA?
+Indigenous cultures used the bright lunar refection for hunting and fishing.
+It also signaled critical times for planting and harvesting.
+Is the 13-month moon calendar a part of our DNA?

 10 Moon Phases

-One way to measure these cycles is to divide them into 10 easily recognizable portions.
-Our lunar partner has 5 “waxing phases” (1) as it moves from a New to a Full Moon.
-Then there are 5 more “waning phases” as move from Full Moon to an Old Moon.
+One way to measure these cycles is to divide them into ten easily recognizable portions.
+Our lunar partner has 5 “waxing phases” (1).
+Waxing means getting larger.
+We see more of it as it moves from a New to a Full Moon.
+Then there are five more “waning phases.”
+Waining means getting smaller.
+So, the satellite’s visible portion gets smaller from Full Moon to an Old Moon.

 Waxing Lunar Cycles

-A new moon is when we cannot see it.
-This is because we are looking at the darkened half of the Moon.
+A new moon is when the darkened half of the Moon is present.
+So, the Moon is invisible to the naked eye.
 This cycle occurs when it is directly between the Earth and the Sun.
-A solar eclipse can only happen at the new moon.
+A solar eclipse can only happen at the new Moon.2

-A young moon is a crescent New Moon crescent that is less than 30 hours old or less than 30 hours from the moment of the new Moon.
+A young moon is a crescent New Moon crescent that is less than 30 hours old.
+Or, in other words, 30 hours from the beginning of the new Moon.
 People need to plan to see this phase.
 And, this short-lived phase is usually only viewed in the west.

-The first quarter lunar cycle (or a half-moon) is when half of the lit portion of it is visible after the waxing crescent phase.
+The first quarter lunar cycle (or a half-moon) is when half of the lit portion is visible after the waxing crescent phase.
 It comes a week after a new moon.

-This cycle occurs when more than half of the lit portion of the lunar sphere can be seen and the shape increases (“waxes”) in size from one day to the next.
-The waxing gibbous phase occurs between the first quarter and full moon.
+This cycle occurs when we can see more than half of the lunar sphere.
+The visible portion increases (“waxes”) in size from one day to the next.
+The waxing gibbous phase occurs between the first quarter and the full Moon.